JonathanMJi/UserManagement/README.md

 # User Management

-this is a user management web application that manages user regsistration using Java, Apache Tomcat, servlet, JSP, JDBC and MySQL on Eclipse.
+This is a user management web application that manages user regsistration using Java, Apache Tomcat, servlet, JSP, JDBC and MySQL on Eclipse platform.
 It allows users to view users, create new user, update and delete user.
 You are able to alter the name, email, and country of each user in this web application.